LuanFlorencioo/Profile-card-component/README-template.md

 }
 ```

-If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.
+If you want more help with writing markdown, we'd recommend checking out [The Markdown Guide](https://www.markdownguide.org/) to learn more.0

-**Note: Delete this note and the content within this section and replace with your own learnings.**

 ### Continued development